-We received feedback about the practice from 28 people.
+We received feedback about the practice from 49 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were kind, helpful and professional.
-They said that they were given an excellent service when undergoing any treatment, and the dentist always explains what they are doing.
-Patients also said their dentist listened to them.
+They told us staff were friendly, helpful and professional, and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.